 Chickens are not only for eggs and meat.
 They also make great family pets – that is, if you have any of these 18 friendliest chicken breeds in your flock.

-These most docile chicken breeds are so friendly that they willingly let you hold, pet, and even cuddle them!
+These most docile backyard chickens are so friendly that they willingly let you hold, pet, and even cuddle them!
 No scratching, no hissing (or, in this case, pecking).
 And, they won’t escape your loving arms, unlike your feline companion.

 One sweet, cuddly, kid-friendly hen stood out from all the friendly chicken breeds because this popular pet chicken can also give the nesting boxes a colorful, pleasant surprise.
 Keep reading to find out if this is the next breed you’ll add to your chicken coop.